From Confused to Confident: Understanding the SAT® in 2025 - SAT® & TOEFL® Olympiad 2026

 • Arriving without an approved photo ID.

-• Underestimating the no-calculator Math module, practice mental math daily.
+• Underestimating the no-calculator Math module; practise mental math daily.

 Test-optional means the score isn't required, but a strong result can tip the scale for merit aid, honors programs, and tie-breaker decisions.